Finding Things That We've Lost

-As such what you get in "The Christmas Train" is a movie built around many characters, their stories and often their pearls of wisdom.
+As such what you get in "The Christmas Train" is a movie built around multiple characters, their stories and often their pearls of wisdom.
 As such we have a couple who are young, in love and are running away to get married, we have a widow, a veteran train man, a movie producer, the guard and then there is also the mystery surrounding Agnes who seems to know everything about everyone and is always travelling on the train.
-Now I won't tell you anything about their individual stories other than to say there is a lot of charm and warmth to it, more than what you get in your average Hallmark Christmas movie with many a scene leaving you with some thought provoking dialogue about how we miss out on life and what we really want.
+Now I won't tell you anything about their individual stories other than to say there is a lot of charm and warmth to this movie, more than what you get in your average Hallmark Christmas movie with many a scene leaving you with some thought provoking dialogue about how we miss out on life and what we really want.

 Now of course "The Christmas Train" is a Hallmark movie and we have lots of beautiful decorations but we also have a lot of classy decorations on a beautiful train.
 On top of that this is a train which travels through not only some of the most beautiful snow covered landscapes you will see but like a cruise ship stops at various stations for a few hours.
 As such we get some equally beautiful scenes at various places all of which to be honest are bordering on being a little too perfect but add to the charm of the movie, such as at one station Tom and Eleanor end up going dancing.

-What this all boils down to is that "The Christmas Train" is one of those Hallmark movies which is a cut above the usual and is filled with all the usual Hallmark Christmas movie stuff but with los of extra charm, warmth and emotional depth as well as a twist ending.
+What this all boils down to is that "The Christmas Train" is one of those Hallmark movies which is a cut above the usual and is filled with all the usual Hallmark Christmas movie stuff but with lots of extra charm, warmth and emotional depth as well as a twist ending.